ibbles/LearningUnreal/Procedural Content Generation PCG.md

 The data comes in two variants:
 - Properties: Mandatory data, all points have this.
 - Attributes / metadata: Extra data the graph have added to the points.

+Collectively the properties and attributes are called fields.

 ## Properties